metafield/dreddit-server/README.md

 `yarn watch`, `yarn run dev` to spin up a dev server

-If using dockerized postgresql (can use this guide https://docs.docker.com/engine/examples/postgresql_service/) be sure to run `docker run --rm -P --name pg_test eg_postgresql` if the service is down.
+If using dockerized postgresql (can use this guide https://docs.docker.com/engine/examples/postgresql_service/) be sure to run `docker run --rm -P --name pg4dreddit eg_postgresql` if the service is down.

+if you need to get into postgres from the command line oyu can do psql over docker via:
+`docker exec -it pg4dreddit sh`
+`psql`

 Since postgres is removed (--rm) on container shutdown be sure to recreate the `dreddit` database.
 TODO: automate this